pmahnke/mahnke-cocktails/recipe/aperol_spritz.md

 - Method: Build in the Glass
 - Pour: Add all ingredients directly to the glass
 - Glassware:
+  - Wine Glass
+  - On the rocks
-- Garnish: Orange wheel Special
+- Garnish: Orange wheel
-- Prep: None
+- Special Prep: None